The 2019 prize is now open for entries

-If you would like more information about the Writing Prize, please contact email@example.com
+If you have any enquiries about the Writing Prize, please contact email@example.com.